leanix/github-actions-store-leanix-plugin/README.md

 #### Secret LeanIX API token

-In the "Settings" -> "Secrets" -> "Actions secrets" area of ​​the github project for which the action is used, a secret with the name "LEANIX_API_TOKEN" must be created, the value of which is a valid LeanIX token for the host that is used in the action.
+In the "Settings" -> "Secrets" -> "Actions secrets" area of ​​the github project for which the action is used, a secret must be created, the value of which is a valid LeanIX token for the host that is used in the action.
 For the use of secrets in github see also https://docs.github.com/en/actions/reference/encrypted-secrets.

 ### Example workflow